The Lady Anne's Way

 A low level section with lovely vistas of the North Pennine Hills starting with a view up into High Cup Nick and its horseshoe of vertical Whin Sill crags.
 The trail passes through the timeless red sandstone village of Long Marton and then continues to Kirkby Thore with superb views towards Cross Fell and Wild Boar Fell.
 From here it is easy walking down to the River Eden once more and the picturesque Ousenstand Bridge, then past Whinfell Forest to Brougham Hall, and on to Brougham Castle.
 There are extensive ruins here of what was probably Lady Anne’s favourite castle, and where she died in 1676.
 Nearby is the Countess Pillar erected by Lady Anne to commemorate her mother.
 The path then meanders along next to the River Eamont and into the bustling market town of Penrith.

 This route is within the grasp of any reasonably fit walker who can follow a map!
-Lady Anne’s Way spends much of its time in valley bottoms, alongside rivers and through woodlands, but it also involves some remoter sections over moorlands, rather than mountains.
+Lady Anne’s Way spends much of its time in valley bottoms, alongside rivers and through woodlands, but it also involves some more remote sections over moorlands, rather than mountains.

 Terrain: A mixture of wooded valleys, riverside paths, and remoter moorlands.
 A bit of everything the Dales (and Eden Valley) have to offer!